zotonic/zotonic/doc/glossary.rst

       The session is an Erlang process.
 It is connected to the session cookie id on the browser.
 The session contains the id of the current user and more key/value pairs, called session variables.
 The session is also linked to page processes.
 For every open page on the browser we have a process on the server.
 This page process is used for the communication between the server and the user-agent (browser).

    Category
       The data model has a hierarchical tree for the categorization of resources.
 Every resource is part of one category.
 The categorization is used amongst others to decide which template to show when displaying a resource.
-A category is a resource of the category .category..
+A category is a :term:`resource` of the category `category`.
+For more information, see :ref:`manual-datamodel-categories`.

    Page
       Another word for .resource.; used in the admin.